 Bucky?
 WTH is Bucky?

 Bucky was the World War II Era sidekick of Captain America.
 Orphaned by the death of his father during a training accident on a stateside Army base, 15-year-old James Buchanan Barnes became the unit’s mascot and shipped off with them to the European Theater.
 The unit just happened to also include a clumsy private named Steve Rogers, aka Captain America.
 Once overseas, Bucky discovered Private Rogers changing into costume, begged to join him as his partner in combat, and Captain America and Bucky were born.
-The pair ravaged Nazi plans and home and abroad, and were a major factor in the Allies’ eventual triumph.
+The pair ravaged Nazi plans at home and abroad, and were a major factor in the Allies’ eventual triumph.

 The popularity of superheroes, and the Golden Age of comic books, faded after World War Two.
 Captain America and Bucky only occasionally appeared in the pages of Timely Comics, Marvel’s predecessor.
 The younger sidekick was seriously wounded in a 1948 story, and seemingly sidelined permanently.
 After a long hiatus, the Captain America and Bucky characters were both revived for a short run in 1953-1954, this time fighting Communist villains.
 The victim of flagging sales, the series was again discontinued, less than two years before the publication of the new Flash over at DC heralded the renewed popularity of superhero comics and the beginning of the Silver Age.